ChatleaShakira/Forecasting-Methods/README.md

 Their hard work and teamwork have not only made this project possible but have also created an environment of creativity and efficiency.
 I am truly grateful for the opportunity to work alongside such talented individuals.

-Thank you for your outstanding contributions.
+Thank you for your outstanding contributions,

 Chatlea.